-Generic Name: ascorbic acid (vitamin C) (Pronunciation: as KORE bik AS id)
+Generic Name: ascorbic acid (vitamin C)

 Ascorbic acid (vitamin C) occurs naturally in foods such as citrus fruit, tomatoes, potatoes, and leafy vegetables.
-Ascorbic acid is important for bones and connective tissues, muscles, and blood vessels.
+Vitamin C is important for bones and connective tissues, muscles, and blood vessels.
 Vitamin C also helps the body absorb iron, which is needed for red blood cell production.

 Ascorbic acid is used to treat and prevent vitamin C deficiency.

-Ascorbic acid may also be used for other purposes not listed in this medication guide.
+Ascorbic acid may also be used for purposes not listed in this medication guide.

 What are the possible side effects of ascorbic acid?

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.